Are Whataburger Fries Gluten Free?

 Safer Gluten-Free Fast Food Options

-Here are some safer options to consider when ordering from a fast food restaurant if you want to sate your hunger without going overboard with gluten:
+Here are some safer options to consider when ordering from a fast food restaurant if you want to satisfy your hunger without going overboard with gluten:

 • Whole, unbaked meats, such as hamburger patties served without bread or grilled chicken breasts